+We plan to initiate a Phase 3 clinical trial for XRx-008 product candidate program in the treatment of ADPKD, and a Phase 3 clinical trial for XRx-101 product candidate program in the treatment of AKI in COVID-19 infections.
 We may experience delays in our ongoing or future clinical trials, and we do not know whether future clinical trials will begin on time, need to be redesigned, enroll an adequate number of patients on time or be completed on schedule, if at all.
 The commencement or completion of these planned clinical trials could be substantially delayed or prevented by many factors, including:

-- inability to generate satisfactory preclinical, toxicology or other in vivo or in vitro data capable of supporting the initiation or continuation of clinical trials; - further discussions with the FDA or other regulatory agencies regarding the scope or design of our clinical trials; - the limited number of, and competition for, suitable sites to conduct our clinical trials, many of which may already be engaged in other clinical trial programs, including some that may be for the same indication as our product candidates; - any delay or failure to obtain approval or agreement from regulatory authorities to commence a clinical trial in any of the countries where enrollment is planned; - inability to obtain sufficient funds required to finance a clinical trial; - · clinical holds on, or other regulatory objections to, a new or ongoing clinical trial; - · delay or failure to manufacture sufficient supplies of the product candidate for our clinical trials; - delays in reaching agreement on acceptable terms with third-party manufacturers and the time for manufacture of sufficient quantities of our product candidates for use in clinical trials; - delay or failure to reach agreement on acceptable clinical trial agreement terms or clinical trial protocols with prospective sites or contract research organizations ("CROs"), the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - delay or failure to obtain institutional review board ('IRB") approval to conduct a clinical trial at each prospective clinical trial site; - slower than expected trial subject rates of patient recruitment and enrollment, or other failures to recruit and enroll subjects, which could be particularly challenging for our trials relating to AKI associated with COVID-19; - · failure of subjects to complete the clinical trial; - the inability to enroll a sufficient number of subjects in studies to ensure adequate statistical power to detect statistically significant treatment effects; - unforeseen safety issues, including severe or unexpected drug-related adverse effects experienced by clinical trial subjects, including possible deaths; - lack of efficacy during clinical trials; - · termination of our clinical trials by one or more clinical trial sites; - · inability or unwillingness of subjects or clinical investigators to follow our clinical trial protocols; - · inability to monitor subjects adequately during or after treatment by us or our CROs;
+- inability to generate satisfactory preclinical, toxicology or other in vivo or in vitro data capable of supporting the initiation or continuation of clinical trials; - further discussions with the FDA or other regulatory agencies regarding the scope or design of our clinical trials; - the limited number of, and competition for, suitable sites to conduct our clinical trials, many of which may already be engaged in other clinical trial programs, including some that may be for the same indication as our product candidates; - any delay or failure to obtain approval or agreement from regulatory authorities to commence a clinical trial in any of the countries where enrollment is planned; - · inability to obtain sufficient funds required to finance a clinical trial; - clinical holds on, or other regulatory objections to, a new or ongoing clinical trial; - delay or failure to manufacture sufficient supplies of the product candidate for our clinical trials; - · delays in reaching agreement on acceptable terms with third-party manufacturers and the time for manufacture of sufficient quantities of our product candidates for use in clinical trials;

-- our CROs, clinical study sites or investigators failing to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all, deviating from the protocol or dropping out of a study; - the need to repeat or terminate clinical trials as a result of inconclusive or negative results or unforeseen complications in testing; and - our clinical trials may be suspended or terminated upon a breach or pursuant to the terms of any agreement with, or for any other reason by, current or future strategic partners that have responsibility for the clinical development of any of our product candidates.
+- delay or failure to reach agreement on acceptable clinical trial agreement terms or clinical trial protocols with prospective sites or clinical research organizations ("CROs"), the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - delay or failure to obtain institutional review board, ("IRB"), approval to conduct a clinical trial at each prospective clinical trial site; - slower than expected trial subject rates of patient recruitment and enrollment, or other failures to recruit and enroll subjects; - failure of subjects to complete the clinical trial; - the inability to enroll a sufficient number of subjects in studies to ensure adequate statistical power to detect statistically significant treatment effects; - unforeseen safety issues, including severe or unexpected drug-related adverse effects experienced by clinical trial subjects, including possible deaths; - lack of efficacy during clinical trials; - termination of our clinical trials by one or more clinical trial sites; - · inability or unwillingness of subjects or clinical investigators to follow our clinical trial protocols; - · inability to monitor subjects adequately during or after treatment by us or our CROs; - our CROs, clinical study sites or investigators failing to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all, deviating from the protocol or dropping out of a study; - the need to repeat or terminate clinical trials as a result of inconclusive or negative results or unforeseen complications in testing; and - our clinical trials may be suspended or terminated upon a breach or pursuant to the terms of any agreement with, or for any other reason by, current or future strategic partners that have responsibility for the clinical development of any of our product candidates.